Our NICU is the region’s most advanced neonatal intensive care unit, and it's nationally ranked by U.S. News & World

 Before & After Birth: Care That Connects

 The birth of a baby is an exciting and joyful time, but sometimes unexpected and serious complications arise during pregnancy that requires specialized care.
 Our OB-GYN specialists provide prenatal care for high-risk pregnancies.
 Our experts in maternal-fetal medicine and neonatology work closely together to give you and your baby a seamless experience and care you can trust.

-After your baby is born, our NICU team helps you access Children's Hospital specialists, while providing compassionate and family-centered care.
+After your baby is born, our NICU team helps you access UVA Children's specialists while providing compassionate and family-centered care.

 What to Expect in the NICU

-The neonatal ICU at UVA Children's Hospital provides comprehensive services for newborns and their families.
+The neonatal ICU at UVA Children's provides comprehensive services for newborns and their families.
 Meet the team and learn about the comprehensive care approach that is used at UVA.
 View NICU transcript.

 The NICU Care Team